CosmoLike/cocoa/README.md

     $ docker run -it -p 8080:8888 --user $(id -u):$(id -g) -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cosmo:version-1.0.3

+(**warning**) When running the `docker run (...)/whovian-cosmo:version-1.0.3` for the first time, the docker engine will automatically download the corresponding image.
+This step may take some time, as the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image has approximately 700 Megabytes.

-The bind `-v ~/.ssh:/home/whovian/.ssh:ro` allows users to pull, push and clone GitHub repositories from inside the container using the host ssh keys.
+(**expert**) The flag `-v ~/.ssh:/home/whovian/.ssh:ro` allows users to pull, push and clone GitHub repositories from inside the container using the host ssh keys.
 Users must invoke the command on the parent directory of the path where access inside the docker container is sought.

-When running the `docker run (...)/whovian-cosmo:version-1.0.3` for the first time, the docker engine will automatically download the corresponding image.
-This step may take some time, as the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image has approximately 700 Megabytes.
+(**expert**) The flag `-p 8080:8888` forward the container port 8888 to the local `8080`.
+This port forwarding is in an important fact to understand when reading the appendix [Running Jupyter Notebooks inside the Whovian-Cosmo docker container](#appendix_jupyter_whovian).

   The last step is to access the folder `/home/whovian/host/` where the host files have been mounted: